 Together, Lunella and Devil joined the new Secret Warriors during Secret Empire, working alongside the likes of Ms. Marvel, Quake, and Karnak.
 Lunella also became a member of the so-called "Fantastic Three" with The Thing and Human Torch, for a brief moment.

-Moon Girl and Devil Dinosaur provides examples of the following tropes:
+Moon Girl and Devil Dinosaur provides examples of:

 - Alien Among Us: In the hopes of impressing his strict father, Mel-Varr —a young Kree boy from Nova Hala IV— arrives on Earth to capture Lunella, adopting the human identity of Marvin Ellis and enrolling at Lunella's school.

 - All Cavemen Were Neanderthals: Moon-Boy and the Killer-Folk are ape-like hominids from The Valley of The Flame in Earth-78411, a prehistoric alternate reality.

 - Artistic License – Paleontology: Issue 20 has Lunella acknowledge that Devil Dinosaur doesn't have any feathers shortly before ending up in a parallel universe where his counterpart does.
 She also acknowledges that he came from an alternate reality where dinosaurs and early humans live together.